CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 ## Prerequisite

-CSCI 311 and either CSCI 221 or EECE 237, all with a grade of C or higher.
+Grade of C or better in CSCI 311 and EECE320. (or approved equivalent, check with your advisor)

 Students who take this class without completing the prerequisite class will be given a failing grade.